Quickstart Guide for offloading Veeam Cloud Tier backups to Backblaze B2 with immutability

 3) On the Performance Tier page, click the Add button.

-4) Check the box of the Local Storage Repository you created early and click OK.
+4) Check the box of the Local Repository you created earlier in this guide.
 Then click Next to proceed.

 5) Click Next to accept the default setting of Data Locality.